ollipal/botafar/docs/source/basics.md

 # Basic concepts

-Telebotties allows you to add global low-latency remote controls to your robotics projects.
+Botafar allows you to add global low-latency remote controls to your robotics projects.

-You can make your robot's remote controls publicly available on [telebotties.com](https://telebotties.com).
+You can make your robot's remote controls publicly available on [botafar.com](https://botafar.com).
 Optionally, you can stream the robot to Twitch or Youtube though OBS compatible video source

 TODO